Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 Like almost all latest laptops, this one also has an internal battery which is becoming an issue for many as they prefer classical removable batteries in their device.

 I checked it at a local store, and it was like $50 extra, so I bought it from Amazon and waited for three days.

-Overall, it's a very light device and can be a perfect option for travelers as well.
-If you'd like to know more about it, you can check full review video on my Vlog.
+Overall, it’s a very light device and can be a perfect option for travelers as well.
+If you’d like to know more about it, you can check the full review video on my Vlog.

 The Lenovo Thinkpad T440 is among the best ultrabooks under $300 (close to $200 for refurbished models).
-However, be aware that it's a bit heavy for an ultrabook and lacks touch screen display.
+However, be aware that it’s a bit heavy for an ultrabook and lacks a touch screen display.

 It’s designed to withstand drops and is extremely reliable and durable.
 When it comes to performance, it’s an average device and will handle most of the programs smoothly.